-There are two education credits that may be claimed by each eligible student when tax returns are filed by completing federal form Form 8863: Education Credits (Hope and Lifetime Learning Credits).
+There are two education credits that may be claimed by each eligible student by completing federal form Form 8863: Education Credits (Hope and Lifetime Learning Credits).

 Hope Credit: This credit applies to the first two taxable years of postsecondary education. \$1500 is the maximum credit per student that may be claimed.